Papineni Sivasankar

 Dr. Papineni Sivasankar (born 1953), a doyen of Modern Literature in Telugu, recipient of Sahitya Akademi Award, 2016 is an Indian poet, short story writer, and critic.

-He has published 52 books including five poetry collections, three short story collections, five essay collections and 39 anthologies.
-His poetry collections and short story collections were translated into other languages such as English, Hindi, Tamil, Kannada, and Malayalam.
+He has published 52 books, including seven poetry collections, three short story collections, ten essay collections, and edited 40 anthologies.
+His poetry collections and short story collections were translated into other languages such as English, Hindi, Panjabi, Tamil, Kannada, and Malayalam.

-His notable works are Rajani Gandha (2013), Matti Gunde (Heart of the Soil 1992) Sahityam-Moulika Bhavanalu (Literature-Basic Concepts 1996) and Talli!
-Ninnu Dalanchi.
+His notable works are Rajani Gandha (2013), Matti Gunde (Heart of the Soil), Sahityam-Moulika Bhavanalu (Literature-Basic Concepts), Talli!
+Ninnu Dalanchi and Veda Vyasam.

 Early life and career

-Born on Vijaya Dipavali 1953 in the village Nekkallu, Guntur district, Andhra Pradesh, India.
-His father Venkata Krishnarao was a former and mother Santamma was a housewife.
-Sivasankar completed his schooling at K.V.R.Z.P.H.School, Tulluru.
-He did his B.A. at JKC College, Guntur and stood first in Andhra University with Prabhala Sundararamayya Pantulu Gold Medal in 1974.
-He received his Master of Arts degree in 1976 at Andhra University, Nallapadu branch again with Telikicherla Venkataratnam Gold Medal.
-His Ph.D. thesis Sahityam - Konni Moulika Bhavanalu won Tumati Donappa Gold Medal as the best thesis from Acharya Nagarjuna University in 1989.
-He married Gruha Lakshmi in 1977 and with her had two daughters, Srujana and Spandana.
-And he joined B.S.S.B.
-College, Tadikonda as Telugu Lecturer in 1977 and retired as principal of that college in 2010.
+Sivasankar was born on Vijaya Dipavali in 1953 in Nekkallu village, Guntur district, Andhra Pradesh, India, to Venkata Krishnarao, a farmer, and Santamma, a homemaker.
+He completed his schooling at K.V.R.
+Z.P.H.
+School, Tulluru.
+He studied at JKC College, Guntur, where he earned a B.A. degree and stood first in Andhra University, receiving the Prabhala Sundararamayya Pantulu Gold Medal in 1974.
+He obtained his M.A. in 1976 from Andhra University, Nallapadu branch, and was awarded the Telikicherla Venkataratnam Gold Medal.
+His Ph.D. thesis, Sahityam – Moulika Bhavanalu, was awarded the Tumati Donappa Gold Medal for the best thesis by Acharya Nagarjuna University in 1989.

+He married Gruha Lakshmi in 1977, and the couple have two daughters, Srujana and Spandana.
+He joined B.S.S.B.
+College, Tadikonda, as a Telugu lecturer in 1977 and retired as principal of the college in 2010.

 Literary works

-Starting with Stabdhata-Chalanam in 1984 Sivasankar published five poetry collections in which the award-winning Rajani Gandha (2013) is significant.
+Beginning with Stabdhata-Chalanam (1984) Sivasankar published seven poetry collections among which the award-winning Rajani Gandha (2013) is significant.
 Dr. Papineni's greatness as a poet lies in his vibrant expression, fertile imagination, grandeur of thought and finest human sensibility.
-His first poem in free verse Cheekati nundi Vekuvaku was published in Dipavali Special issue of Andhra Jyothi in 1980.
-And his first short story Kalupu Mokka was published in Prajatantra weekly, in April 1977.
-Mattigunde was acclaimed as one of the 100 best short stories of 20th century.
-And Samudram is a unique narrative experiment in second person about the loss of succession to human intellect.
+His first poem free verse Cheekati nundi Vekuvaku was published in Dipavali Special issue of Andhra Jyothi in 1981.
+His first short story Kalupu Mokka was published in the weekly Prajatantra in April 1977.
+The short story Mattigunde was acclaimed as one of the 100 best short stories of the 20th century.
+Samudram is noted as a unique narrative experiment in the second person, dealing with the decline of human intellectual succession.

 Dr. Papineni published three short story collections.
-His short stories reflect the struggles of farmers, the impact of globalisation on villages in general, and the unrest and distress of human beings in particular.
-He brought out five books of criticism to his credit including Sahityam-Moulika Bhavanalu.
+His short fiction reflects the struggles of farmers, the impact of globalization on rural life, and broader human anxieties.
+He also published five books of literary criticism, includingSahityam-Moulika Bhavanalu.
 As a critic, Sivasankar evaluated the merits of the classical poetry in Telugu.
-And with his insights in sociological theories he evolved many a concept like Avicchinnata (Continuity), Nisargata (Spontaneity), Parayitanam (Alienation) to analyze modern Telugu literature.
+With his insights in sociological theories he evolved many a concept like Avicchinnata (Continuity), Nisargata (Spontaneity), Parayitanam (Alienation) to analyze modern Telugu literature.

-In his exhaustive interview with Dr. C. Mrunalini Sivasankar revealed his exploration in Telugu literature and social culture as well.
+In an extensive interview with Dr. C. Mrunalini Sivasankar revealed his exploration in Telugu literature and social culture as well.